Written byJenny Zeng

 Now that your data is safe, you can carry on with the next section to fix the corrupted SD card on your Android phone without losing data.

-SD card corrupted Android fix without computer
+How to fix corrupted Android SD card without computer

 When you find your Android SD card corrupted, you should remove it from your phone and check whether it has physical damage, such as missing or chipped connectors or cracked sides.
 If it does, it's time to replace it with a new SD card.
 However, if your SD card isn't physically damaged, try the following tips: